04 Feb What is Website Security and Why It Is Important for Your Website?

 - Defacement: It is an attack on a website that changes the visual appearance of the site or a webpage.

-With a proactive approach, the website is protected from malicious software which is injected into the site to gather data, redirect traffic or even hijack computer resources.
+With a proactive approach, the website is protected from malicious software that is injected into the site to gather data, redirect traffic or even hijack computer resources.

 By implementing the following best practices, web security is proactively managed, securing your website and visitors, in turn resulting in increased revenue and growth.

-- SSL certificates: SSL certificates protect the data collected by your website, like emails and credit card numbers, as it is transferred from your site to a server.
+- SSL certificates: SSL certificates protect the website data collected by your website, like emails, passwords, user details, and credit card details, etc., as it is transferred from your site to a server.

 - Web application firewall (WAF): It stops automated attacks that commonly target small or lesser-known websites.